HouseElves/kanji_time_public/docs/source/geometry/extent.rst

 AnchorPoint Enumeration
 -----------------------

-Python module: `visual.layout.anchor_point`
+Python module: :mod:`visual.layout.anchor_point`

-The `AnchorPoint` enum defines symbolic alignment flags for positioning one frame inside another.
+The :class:`AnchorPoint` enum defines symbolic alignment flags for positioning one frame inside another.
 The flags are compass-style anchor hints — such as `N`, `SW`, or `CENTER` — used by layout engines to place child content within a parent container.

 This enum is used primarily by `Extent.anchor_at()` to align an inner extent relative to a larger one.
 It supports: